-How to Target Multiple Cities Without Hurting Your SEO
+How To Target Multiple Cities Without Hurting Your SEO

 Or you can go ahead and create individual pages for each city.

-When you take this step, though, make sure the content on each page is unique.
+When you take this step, make sure each page’s content is unique.

 And no, I don’t mean simply changing the word “hand-wrestling” to “arm-wrestling.”